YunoHost-Apps/hotspot_ynh/README.md

 Some other YunoHost apps have this Hotspot wifi app as prerequisite, in order to offer a service through a wifi access point.

-With a multissid wireless card (most can do that), you can create multiple access points with this Hotspot wifi app.
+With a multissid wireless card (most can do that), you can create multiple access points.

 For example, you can create 3 hotspots:

 1. *PirateBox*
-2. *myTorNetwork*
+2. *torNetwork*
-3. *myNeutralNetwork*
+3. *neutralNetwork*

 You can then install and configure 3 other dependent apps on your YunoHost: